statsqixu/statsqixu.github.io/_pages/service.md

 Reviewer
 ======

-- Journal of the American Statistical Association
-- Journal of the Royal Statistical Society: Series B
+Journals: Journal of the American Statistical Association; Journal of the Royal Statistical Society: Series B; Stat; Journal of Nonparametric Statistics

-- Stat
-- Journal of Nonparametric Statistics
-- AISTATS
-- AAAI
+Conferences: AISTATS, AAAI

 Services
 ======